 When you have to give a presentation, it can be a tiresome business.
-It can be a frustration for anyone.
-But when you don't have presentation experience, the frustration can be limitless.
-That's where beginner presentation training comes into play.
+Tiresome for anyone.
+But because you don't have presentation experience, the frustration can be limitless.
+So, that's where beginner presentation training comes into play.

 Since you want the confidence and expertise for effective presentations you can eliminate all that frustration.